 A State agency may contract with a food manufacturer to receive a rebate on each unit of the manufacturer's product purchased with Food Instruments (FIs) redeemed by program participants.
-Such rebates are credits against prior expenditures made during the month in which the rebate was earned for WIC food costs (See III.B, "Allowable Costs/Cost Principles").
+Such rebates are credits for food costs that are reported in the month in which the rebate was received.
+Prior to October 1, 2011, rebates were reported in the month the rebate was earned (see III.B, "Allowable Costs/Cost Principles").